-Revenue from Applications Integration services includes online assessment, document management services, web development, mailing solutions, supply chain software and e-learning software development services.
-E-learning software development services consists of structuring of content, developing modules, delivery and training users in the modules developed.
+Revenue from Applications Integration services includes online assessment, document management services, web development, mailing solutions, supply chain software, digital certificate based authentication services and e-learning software development services consists of structuring of content, developing modules, delivery and training users in the modules developed.
 Revenue from Applications Integration Services is recognised based on percentage of completion method.
 Percentage completion is measured based on the amount of time/effort spent on a project.
 Revenue in relation to 'time' is measured as the agreed rate per unit of time multiplied by the units of time expended.
 The element of revenue related to materials is measured in accordance with the terms of the contract.